MicrosoftDocs/win32/desktop-src/NetMon2/getprotocolfromname.md

 ---
-Description: 'The GetProtocolFromName function returns a handle to a protocol of a given name.' ms.assetid: '18f5a9a7-4245-479d-a0da-2ede362a60b8'
+Description: The GetProtocolFromName function returns a handle to a protocol of a given name. ms.assetid: 18f5a9a7-4245-479d-a0da-2ede362a60b8
 title: GetProtocolFromName function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GetProtocolFromName function